Direct-to-film printing: Equipment

+of 160–170 °C for 10–15 seconds.

 Comparison with other methods

 Compared with direct-to-garment printing, DTF does not require fabric pre-treatment and is compatible with a wider variety of materials.
 Within decorated apparel workflows, industry analysis frames DTF as complementary to screen printing - especially for fine detail and low-quantity jobs, rather than a replacement.

+In comparison with a similar type of printing method (Sublimation), DTF have a plastic feel that sits on top of the garment rather than blending in to the fabric.

+It also doesn’t support direct ironing on the printed material.
+It’s advisable to iron inside out.

 Health and safety

 DTF setups use fine thermoplastic powder and heat to cure inks and adhesives.
 Occupational guidance recommends controlling exposure at the source.
 Typical measures include local exhaust ventilation (LEV) at the printer, powder-curing stations, and adequate general room ventilation in line with regulatory standards.